codepunkt/mongoose-patch-history/README.md

 ```

 #### Reading from query options
-In situations where you are running Mongoose queries directly instead of via a document, you can specify the extra fields in the query options.
+In situations where you are running Mongoose queries directly instead of via a document, you can specify the extra fields in the query options:

-Example:

 ```javascript
 Post.findOneAndUpdate(